Automated Database Testing via LLM-Synthesized SQL Features

 \subsection{Sketch Validation}

-In step \textcircled{3}, \SystemName{} validates the synthesized code fragments through the execution feedback from the target systems.
-Due to LLM hallucinations, unsupported SQL features may return.
+In step \textcircled{3}, \SystemName{} validates the synthesized code fragments using execution feedback from the target systems.
+Due to LLM hallucinations, unsupported SQL features may be returned.
 To tackle this, we propose a validation mechanism.
 Otherwise, even a small number of invalid features would result in many invalid test cases, rendering the testing process inefficient.
+Sketch validation determines only whether a filled sketch is accepted by the target DBMS; semantic equivalence between the query pairs that the test oracle compares is enforced by the test oracle itself (\emph{e.g.}, TLP~\cite{rigger2020finding}).

 \SystemName{} validates the SQL fragments by executing the filled statements on DBMSs. \SystemName{} substitutes the hole in the sketch with the returned fragment and executes the filled statements to check whether the features learned are supported (see step~\textcircled{3}).
 After filling the holes, the statements are expected to be a self-contained SQL test case, that is, given an initial clean database state, we can execute this test case to create a table, insert data, and query it without error.
 If execution of the statements is successful, we can infer that the fragments filled in have a high probability of being supported by the target system.
 Otherwise, the fragments filled in are marked as unsupported.
-Note that such fragments may contain features such as random functions that pass the test in rare cases, while actually not being supported.
+In the following, we refer to a fragment as \emph{valid} if it executes successfully when substituted into the sketch, and as \emph{invalid} otherwise.
+For example, the unequal operator \texttt{<>} is valid, and the logical \texttt{AND} operator is invalid as shown in step~\textcircled{3}.
+Note that such fragments may contain features such as functions for random data generation that pass the test in rare cases, while actually not being supported.
 We address this challenge during test execution (see Section~\ref{sec:fotest}).
 By integrating the fragments that contain no unsupported features, \SystemName{} ensures a high validity rate for test cases.